-Maria Belén Buckenmayer, Milene Gonçalves, Ingrid Mulder
+Maria Belén Buckenmayer, Milene Gonçalves, and Ingrid Mulder

 Social innovations are promising to tackle today’s complex global challenges on a local scale; Especially when social innovations scale and their impact can generate a societal transformation.
 The current work elaborates on scaling deep, a specific scaling strategy aiming to shift cultural values, mindsets and beliefs.
 However, how to apply this in practice is not straightforward.
 The current work, therefore, aims to develop an actionable strategy that supports social innovators in their scaling efforts.
 Our research findings show that scaling deep can be defined as an